What is an Automatic Conversion Clause?

-For example, when investors purchase hybrid security with both debt and equity components, they will receive periodic interest payments before the conversion takes place and will be paid first in case of a liquidation.
+For example, when investors purchase a hybrid security with both debt and equity components, they will receive periodic interest payments before the conversion takes place and will be paid first in case of a liquidation.
 When the security is converted to equity, the investors will receive voting rights and will benefit from an increased share price.

 For example, assume that XYZ Limited issued $100 convertible preferred stocks with an 8% dividend and a conversion ratio of four.
 The security purchase agreement provides that automatic conversion of preferred stocks to the underlying common stock will only occur when the company holds an IPO.
 After the company goes public through an IPO, preferred stockholders will receive four common stocks for every preferred stock held.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional CFI resources below: